adobe/git-server/README.md

 `git-server` includes the [nodegit](https://github.com/nodegit/nodegit) dependency, a native addon which will be built from source on `npm install`.
 A proper C/C++ compiler toolchain (`gcc` etc)  is therefore required.
 See the platorm specific information below to install/enable the compiler toolchain (if not done so already).

-Right now, `nodegit` and with it `git-server` does not run on Node 10 and needs Node 8.

 #### macOS

 Run the following commands in a shell: